In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 Every warehouse manager knows that warehouses are expensive to operate.

-And this total doesn’t even include other expenses like health insurance, overtime, unemployment insurance, and so on.
+And this total doesn’t even include other expenses like health insurance, overtime, unemployment insurance, etc.

 Ultimately, that’s the key benefit of warehouse automation: Lowering your operating expenses.